miromannino/CEP-starter-project/README.md

 # Project description

-## Important folders and files
+Most of the project description will be available as comments inside the code.

-The folders in this starter project are:
+Important folders and files:

  - `build-scripts` folder contains all the scripts needed to compile and install the CEP extension.
  - `dist` folder is automatically created by building the project and it contains the compiled extension.